 In 2015, Surfrider became associated with the European Environment Agency to share the data collected as a result of our Ocean Initiatives.
 We would ask you therefore to fill in information about the quantity of certain types of litter that you have collected, as well as other general information about the area of your collection on the report form (simple or intermediary).
-You can preview the report form to see what you'll need to fill in prior to your collection.
+You can preview the report form to see what you'll need to fill in prior to your collection (cf online version of the Organiser's Guide section 'Useful Documents' page 16).
 You can also print it out and have it with you on the day of your collection so that you can fill it out on the spot.

 You can keep coming back to your report form at any time, and you can fill it in directly from your online account.
 If you're interested in going further with participative science, Surfrider is pleased to offer the possibility of being part of a larger monitoring operation on a European scale thanks to the Marine Litter Watch App.
-If you'd like more information about the report form and the Ocean Initiatives participative science approach, you can refer to the FAQ page of our website and/or get in touch with the online contact form.
+If you'd like more information about the report form and the Ocean Initiatives participative science approach, you can refer to the FAO page of our website and/ or get in touch with the online contact form.
 For queries relating to this, please choose 'Environment' as the subject of your message.